 3. Choose your DSP

 Before designing your ad creative, you should choose a DSP for your campaign.
-DSP stands for demand-side platform, which is a software used by advertisers for their programmatic ad campaigns.
+DSP stands for demand-side platform, which is software used by advertisers for their programmatic ad campaigns.
 The software automates ad buying through real-time bidding technology.
 Once you set a bid for your campaign, the DSP competes with other advertisers for ad inventory and secures placement for your ad on prime publishing sites.

 4. Set campaign parameters

 The next step is to set parameters for your campaign.
 Choose an ad type from the available options, which include banner ads, video ads, native ads, and in-app campaigns.
-The CTR for these ad types varies, and it’s advisable to consult a programmatic advertising agency to help you select the best campaign format for your brand.
+The CTR for these ad types varies, and it’s advisable to consult a programmatic marketing agency to help you select the best campaign format for your brand.

 5. Get the right data

-Get the correct data that will help you run the campaign smoothly.
 Identify the characteristics of your target users and add them to your campaign parameters to refine your targeting.
 Find out where your target users live, their average age, habits, and online activities.
 Guided by this knowledge, you will reach your target users effectively and boost your click-through rate.

 6. Choose your targeting options